ibexa/documentation-user/docs/content_management/translate_content.md

 If your user [role](work_with_permissions.md) has the right permissions, you can create a new language for the website.
 To do it, go to the **Admin Panel**, open the **Languages** tab, and click **Add language**.

-Every new language must have a name and a language code written in the xxx-XX format, for example, eng-US, fre-FR, nor-NO, etc.
+Every new language must have a name and a language code written in the xxx-XX format, for example, eng-US, fre-FR, or nor-NO.
 After adding a language, you may have to reload the application to be able to use it.

 !!! caution